iotaledger/wasp/tools/schema/README.md

 ### Setting up an initial smart contract folder

-You can use the Schema tool to generate an initial folder with a default schema definition file by using `schema -init MyContractName` where `MyContractName` is a user-defined camel-case name for the smart contract.
+You can use the Schema tool to generate an initial folder with a default schema definition file by using `schema -init MySmartContract` where `MySmartContract` is a user-defined camel-case name for the smart contract.

-The Schema tool will create a sub-folder `mycontractname` (all lower case) for the smart contract, with a default `schema.yaml` in it that describes a minimal contract with the provided name, and can be used to generate a complete working contract later on.
+The Schema tool will create a sub-folder `mysmartcontract` (all lower case) for the smart contract, with a default `schema.yaml` in it that describes a minimal contract with the provided name, and can be used to generate a complete working contract later on.